How to measure the hooves of your horse?

-Before you can decide what size of Flex Hoof Boots™ your horse needs, please take a moment and read these instructions.
+Before being able to determine what is the best size of Flex Hoof Boots™ for your horse your horse needs, please take a moment and read these instructions.

-Be sure to take the measurement of the hoof not more than 1 or 2 days after a fresh trim.
+Be sure to take the measurements of the hoof not more than 1 or 2 days after a fresh trim.

-- Draw imaginary line from heel to heel.
-Make sure the heel is trimmed properly and the weight bearing area is in right position.
+- Draw an imaginary line from heel to heel.
+Make sure that the heel is trimmed properly and that the weight bearing area is in the right position.

 - From that line pull another line straight to the toe.

 - Now you can measure the length of the hoof.

 - DO NOT MEASURE BUTTRESS, only the weight bearing area of the hoof wall.

 - Draw another line from the widest part of the hoof across the sole to the other side.

 - This is the width of the hoof.

 FlexHorse size chart